mukultotla/understanding-typescript/s03_ts_compiler_and_config/README.md

 `SourceMap` helps us with debugging and development.

-The map files generated act as a **bridge** in the modern browsers and the developer tools to connect the JS files to the input TS files. **We can even breakpoint in our TS file.**
+The map files generated act as a **bridge** in the modern browsers and the developer tools to connect the JS files to the input TS files. **We can even add breakpoint in our TS file using Chrome debugger.
+This helps us to debug the typeScript files**

 ```js
 {